neuroailab/cs375/2025/hw1/README.md

 (Note: if you already have conda installed on your system you can simply use that instead.
 Skip the micromamba installation and run all other commands with conda instead of micromamba).

 1. **Install micromamba**
    - Refer to the [micromamba documentation](https://mamba.readthedocs.io/en/latest/user_guide/micromamba.html) for instructions on installing micromamba for your operating system.
+If you already have conda or miniconda installed, you can skip this step and replace `micromamba` below with `conda`.

 2. **Create a new environment** called `cs375` (you can change the Python version if needed):